Meysam-shirdel/GAN-Image-Coloring/README.md

 ### 4.3.
 Configurations
-This part outlines the configuration settings used for training and evaluation.
-It includes information on hyperparameters, optimization algorithms, loss function, metric, and any other settings that are crucial to the model's performance.
+This part demostrates the costumized loss configuration used for training and optimization of the entier model.
+It includes information on optimization algorithms, loss function, metric, and any other settings that are crucial to the model's performance.

 <div align="center">
     <img src="Train Generator.jpg" alt="Logo" >